vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 > Persons with feeble and untrained intellects may live according to their conscience; but the conscience itself will be defective.
 (The Martyrdom Of Man)

 Excessive pessimism or self-criticism seems also indulgent.
 It is good to stay slightly more upbeat and slightly over-estimating output capacity to have something to live up to.
+More is possible!

 > Then the Lord opened the mouth of the donkey, and she said to Balaam, “What have I done to you, that you have struck me these three times?”
 And Balaam said to the donkey, “Because you have made a fool of me. ...
 And the angel of the Lord said to him, “Why have you struck your donkey these three times? 😄???
 (Numbers 22:28 ESV)